UltraMessaging/um_python/README.md

 def pylbm_rcv_cb_proc(rcv, msg, clientd):
 ```

-This approach has a significant disadvantage.
+This approach has a significant disadvantage:
 It is not unusual for a developer to want to have different receive
 callbacks for different topics (or classes of topics).

-A simple method of solving this problem is to define a callback class which
+A simple approach of solving this problem is to define a callback class which
 decouples the callback that UM calls from the application callback
 function.
-This method was implemented for the receive event callback in the "lbmtst.py"
+This approach is demonstrated for the receiver callback in the "lbmtst.py"
 test program using a class named "LbmRcvCallback".
 Note however that this class introduces a small additional latency.
 For the lowest possible latency, you must directly use the single receiver